What is a Docker image?

 - Parent image.
 As an alternative to a base image, a parent image can be the first layer in a Docker image.
 It is a reused image that serves as a foundation for all other layers.

-Most Docker images start with a base image, although a user can build one entirely from scratch, if desired.
-Each image has one readable/writable top layer over static layers.
-Layers are added to the base image to tailor the code to run in a container.
-Each layer of a Docker image is viewable under /var/lib/docker/aufs/diff, or via the Docker history command in the command line interface (CLI).
-By default, Docker shows all top-layer images, such as the repository, tags and file sizes.
-Intermediate layers are cached, which makes top layers easier to view.
-Docker utilizes storage drivers to manage contents of image layers.
+- Layers.
+Layers are added to the base image, using code that will enable it to run in a container.
+Each layer of a Docker image is viewable under /var/lib/docker/aufs/diff, or via the Docker history command in the command-line interface (CLI).
+Docker's default status is to show all top-layer images, including repository, tags and file sizes.
+Intermediate layers are cached, making top layers easier to view.
+Docker has storage drives that handle the management of image layer contents.